Easy DIY Kids Desk

 Connect Legs

-Using 2.5 inch pocket hole screws, I connected each leg flush to the aprons as shown.
-Use a clamp to achieve a really nice snug fit.
+Using 2.5-inch pocket hole screws, I connected each leg flush to the aprons, as shown.
+Use a clamp to achieve a nice, snug fit.

 -